shutaozhenzhen/thetimelineproj/doc/process.rst

 * A developer picks a problem from the backlog (preferably a problem with high priority) and works on it
-* To be accepted for inclusion in timeline, each patch must
+* To be accepted for inclusion in Timeline, each patch must
     * follow guidelines
     * pass tests
 * A patch is delivered by pushing to the repo (if the developer has